openjfx/javafx-gradle-plugin/README.md

 back to your build and set `java.modularity.inferModulePath.set(false)` to keep things working as they were.
 This change should not be required for non-modular projects.

-**Note**: There are other recommended alternatives over `org.javamodularity.moduleplugin` for modular projects such as [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info) that would allow you to keep `inferModulePath` set to **true** by declaring missing module information from legacy jars.
-More details on how to accomplish can be found on the plugin's source code repository.

 **Before**

 ````groovy